OogieOrange/project2-rps/README.md

  When choosing to reset the game, the tally count would display 0-0 untill someone won a game.
 Now this is supposed to happen.
 But when the first new game was won, the tally for the winner would continue the count from the score preceding the reset.

- This was fixed by simply adding the "scoreWin" and "scoreLoss" variables to the reset button respons.
+ This was fixed by simply adding the "scoreWin" and "scoreLoss" variables (the score counting variables) to the reset button respons.

 <br>